Painting a Surfboard Art Piece with Sketchs Ink

 Written and photographed by jeremy constantineau

-Once we had an idea in our heads of what the finished piece will look like, we could get down to business.
-First, we had to design the 3 main elements of the board on Adobe illustrator.
+First, we have to design the 3 main elements of the board in vector format using illustrator.
 By doing this we’re able to print vinyl masks for each image with perfectly smooth edges.
-Once the vinyl masks have been cut, we begin by placing the first mask down on the board and spraying the yellow colour we chose for that element.
+Once the vinyl masks have been cut, we begin by placing the first mask down on the board and spraying the yellow colour we chose for that graphic.

 Projects like this one are essentially just a very organized repetition of covering and exposing different layers.
 When we spray the yellow colour for example, the rest of the board must be masked off to prevent any yellow from getting where we don’t want it to be.
 After the yellow mandala element is painted, we’re able to move on to the Tiki graphic and the Japanese-style wave we’re going to paint at the bottom of the board.

 This project isn’t as easy as it may seem though; each image element takes more than just one vinyl layer to complete.
 The Tiki head for example, requires us to lay one vinyl layer to mask off the areas of the Tiki we want to keep a wood finish on, and another layer for us to paint the sharp black outline that will give the Tiki head it’s graphic style.
 In addition to this, between each layer of paint we spray, we must completely clear coat the entire board and then sand that clear coat back down again.
 This “seals” the designs in, and could be thought of as a painter’s equivalent to saving a copy of your unfinished word document.